-- a general feeling of being unwell, sometimes before the rash appears
+- general feeling of being unwell, sometimes before the rash appears

 - joint pain and swelling

 Most erythema multiforme lesions are not painful, although some people may experience a burning sensation.
-However, lesions with mucus, such as those on the mouth, throat, genitals, or eyes, can be painful.
+Lesions involving mucous membranes, such as those on the mouth, throat, genitals, or eyes, can be painful.

 Herpes simplex virus

-Herpes outbreaks normally happen 7 to 10 days before the development of erythema multiforme.
-However, it is possible to develop erythema multiforme without having any herpes symptoms.
+Herpes outbreaks typically happen 7 to 10 days before erythema multiforme develops.
+However, it is possible to develop erythema multiforme without herpes symptoms.

-Another cause of erythema multiforme is mycoplasma pneumonia, a contagious respiratory infection with Mycoplasma pneumoniae bacteria.
-In children, erythema multiforme is a complication in 2 to 10 percent of mycoplasma pneumonia cases.
+Another cause of erythema multiforme is Mycoplasma pneumoniae infection, a contagious respiratory infection with Mycoplasma pneumoniae (M. pneumoniae) bacteria.
+In children, erythema multiforme is a complication in

-If doctors suspect mycoplasma pneumonia to be the cause of erythema multiforme, they are likely to treat it immediately.
+If doctors suspect M. pneumoniae is causing erythema multiforme, they will likely treat it immediately.

 Other infectious causes

-Other causes of erythema multiforme include viral infections such as:
+Other common causes of erythema multiforme include viral infections such as:

 - Epstein-Barr, which causes mono

-Blood tests are not necessary to diagnose erythema multiforme, which doctors can usually identify by looking at the rash.
+Blood tests are not necessary to diagnose erythema multiforme.
+Doctors can usually identify it by observing the lesions.

 Occasionally, a skin biopsy may be necessary to rule out other conditions.
 To do this, a doctor will take a small sample of skin from the affected area and send it to a laboratory for analysis.

-Doctors may do a chest X-ray if they suspect mycoplasma pneumonia is the cause.
+Doctors may do a chest X-ray if they suspect M. pneumoniae is the cause.